No passwords, No popups, No cost, No AI:

 A. Hi, Alex.
 Although it is bad for welders to breathe zinc fumes, and it may be bad to put acidic foods into contact with zinc because of vaguely possible overdose, zinc is not plutonium, it's an essential nutrient.
 The MDR for zinc is 15 mg, and it is fairly common to take 100 mg per day to ward off colds and flu.
 Farm animals eat and drink out of galvanized troughs all the time; and in rural parts of the world people still collect rainwater from galvanized roofs for their drinking water supply.

 It will take years for all of the galvanizing to dissolve into the soil, probably decades more for all for much of it to be taken up into the plants; then much of the plant will be thrown away or composted and only a fraction eaten.
-I doubt that the vegetables have the slightest chance of providing your MDR let alone deterring colds.
+I doubt that the vegetables have any chance of providing your MDR let alone deterring colds let alone poisoning anyone.

-The term "heavy metals" was invented by alarmists, and is a horrible one and obfuscatory -- it can be dangerous to toss that term around because it implies a commonality between relatively harmless "heavy metals" like tin, iron, gold and zinc on the one hand with extremely hazardous metals like cadmium, lead, and mercury on the other.
+The term "heavy metals" was invented by alarmists, and is a poor one that obfuscates.
+The term implies commonality between relatively harmless "heavy metals" like tin, iron, and gold on the one hand with extremely hazardous metals like cadmium, lead, and mercury on the other.

 Regards,